apache/incubator-hugegraph-doc/clients/hugegraph-client.md

 interface                          | description
 ---------------------------------- | ----------------------------------------------
-userData(String key, Object value) | The same key, the latter will cover the former
+userdata(String key, Object value) | The same key, the latter will cover the former

 ##### 2.3.2 创建 VertexLabel